coderpussy/SolarTherm-WIFI-Local-Admin/README.md

 - [Acknowledgements](#acknowledgements)
 - [About the author](#about-the-author)

-(This Table of Contents was manually created by myself. :-P)
+(This Table of Contents was manually created by myself. 【ツ】)

 ## ToDo